 Front Camera Review Asus Zenfone 3S Max

-The front camera comes with 85 degree field of view and has the Asus Pixel master technology.
+The front camera comes with 85-degree field of view and has the Asus Pixel master technology.
 There is also HDR and low light image modes.

-Clicked Using the Front Camera
+Below Images Clicked Using the Front Camera

 Overall the Front selfie camera is improved compared to the Asus Zenfone 3 Max which comes with a 5 MP front selfie camera.

-Though there is no dedicated flash for clicking selfies or screen flash.
+However, there is no dedicated flash for clicking selfies or screen flash.

 Rear Camera (Asus Zenfone 3S Max Review)

-The camera comes with 13 MP, f/2.0 aperture lens and has 5P largan lens.
+Furthermore, the camera comes with 13 MP, f/2.0 aperture lens and has 5P largan lens.
 There is a Dual LED flash to click low light images.

-In the test we have done we pushed the camera mostly in the low light and the artificial light conditions, also tested the Low light mode which actually makes the pixels larger and absorbs more light.
+In the test we have done, we pushed the camera mostly in the low light and the artificial light conditions.
+Also tested the Low light mode which actually makes the pixels larger and absorbs more light.